Kristina Levina Flashes Major Cleavage In Latest Instagram Snap

 On my way to do a cute ponytail for ya ???? ______ #morningslikethese #petitejoy #morningslikethese #livecolorfully #friyayvibes #throwbacks #lifestyleportraits #buildandbloom #hcollective #featurehighlight #vogove #thephotoplug #lifestyles #lifestylemodel #modelife #behindthelens #ilovecoffee #blogstyle

-According to an article by Hypes andLikes, the model was born in Kazakhstan but moved to Germany with her family at the age of 3.
-The stunner started modeling at the age of 17.
+According to an article by Hypes andLikes, the model was born in Kazakhstan, but moved to Germany with her family at the age of 3-years-old.
+The stunner started modeling at 17-years-old.

-Per the article, the model — who currently lives in Chemnitz, Germany — said that she doesn’t want to move away from the East and wants to go to Dresden.
+Per the article, the model, who currently lives in Chemnitz, Germany, said that she doesn’t want to move away from the East and wants to go to Dresden.